-9 Beauty Brands With International Women’s Day Initiatives You Should Consider Supporting
+9 Beauty Brands With International Women’s Day Initiatives That Are The Perfect Picks To Support

 It's March 8, and you know what that means: Happy International Women's Day!
 I'm sure you've devised a fantastic way to celebrate, but can I suggest some online shopping to show your support, too?
 Tons of makeup and skincare companies have stepped up to the plate to celebrate strong, beautiful women worldwide, and I'm bringing you a list of 9 beauty brands with International Women’s Day initiatives worth partaking in.
 A lot of the companies giving back are female-founded, which is incredible, but I tip my hat to any and all brands looking to show a little love in honor of this female-focused holiday.
 Most of the below sales last just through the day, though, so get shopping and justify it in the name of supporting women!